As always at this hour time means nothing

 - Deadpan Snarker: Norah, in spades.
 Nick isn't lacking in this department either and to an extent, just about every major character has their own moment of snappy snark.

 - Don't Explain the Joke: Norah does have a fondness for her bad jokes.Norah: Hey.
 What's that banging?Nick: Is it my car--?Norah: I think it's..uhhh drums!
 Get it?
 Rhythm?
 Rhythmic drumming on drums?
 Because when you're in a band you need drums, and you're in band and you don't have drums.Nick: Oh.
 Thanks.
 I haven't heard that before.Norah: (quietly mutters) I didn't mean your band wasn't good.
 I just meant you needed a drummer...
 (Beat) You can drop me off up here if you want.

-- Drunken Master: Caroline works out the location of the band before anyone else, despite being really drunk.
+- Drunken Master: Caroline works out the location of the band before anyone else, despite (or perhaps because of) being really drunk.

 - Extremely Short Timespan: Just like the book, the film roughly takes place over 24 hours, the vast majority of events occur during the long winded night.

 - Fake-Out Make-Out: Norah pulls this on Nick after she asks him to be her "five-minute boyfriend".

 - Follow That Car: "Follow that van!"

 - Gave Up Too Soon: At the bus terminal, looking for Caroline.